ac2ofx/ac2ofx/README.md

 * The cost is $12.99.
 * Send email to ac2ofx@gmail.com to request a key.
 * To install the key, simply drag-and-drop file license.txt file onto the ac2ofx window.
+* Notes: If you just want to try it out, you don't need a key.
+In eval mode, ac2ofx is fully functional but limits the number of transactions in the OFX/QFX/QBO file (5 transations).**

 ## To download Apple Card PDF statements
 * Open the Wallet app on iPhone